Services we provide include:

 Working with our cardiac surgeons at Community Regional Medical Center, we implant prosthetic aortic valves in patients who are at high risk for standard aortic valve surgery.
 These new valves can be placed through the groin or through mini incisions in the chest and advanced to the heart.

-is a small device that’s placed in the chest or abdomen to help control abnormal heart rhythms.
+A Pacemaker is a small device that's placed in the chest or abdomen to help control abnormal heart rhythms.
 This device uses electrical pulses to prompt the heart to beat at a normal rate.
 Pacemakers are used to treat arrhythmias (abnormal rate or rhythm of the heartbeat).

 Our physicians provide state of the art care in placement and follow up of pacemakers.